lightbits/lightbits.github.io/vdb/vdbtalk.markdown

 ![](slides/Slide12.PNG)

 *Note: I found this image by searching for 'code visualization'.
-The [tool](http://www.cs.rug.nl/svcg/SoftVis/Dependencies) was apparently intended to visualize the structure and dependencies in software systems.*
+The [tool](http://www.cs.rug.nl/svcg/SoftVis/Dependencies) was intended to visualize the structure and dependencies in software systems.*

 We have elaborate project management tools like Jira.
 And we have made countless attempts at visualizing our code.